mobxjs/mobx/docs/observable-state.md

 Typically `makeObservable` is used in the constructor of a class, and its first argument is `this`.
 The `annotations` argument maps [annotations](#available-annotations) to each member.
 Only annotated members are affected.

-Alternatively, decorators imported from `mobx` can be used on class members instead of calling `makeObservable` in the constructor.
+Alternatively, decorators like `@observable` can be used on class members instead of calling `makeObservable` in the constructor.

 Methods that derive information and take arguments (for example `findUsersOlderThan(age: number): User[]`) can not be annotated as `computed` – their read operations will still be tracked when they are called from a reaction, but their output won't be memoized to avoid memory leaks.
 To memoize such methods you can use [MobX-utils computedFn {🚀}](https://github.com/mobxjs/mobx-utils#computedfn) instead.